How to Post Pictures Online Safely

 The important thing is not to go through your teenagers’ social media page without her permission and comment on pictures belonging to her or her friends.
 (A teens privacy on Facebook is up to each parent’s discretion and it may be as easy as ‘being friends’ with your kids on Facebook so they know you expect a certain standard of conduct).
 Raise awareness about various issues regarding social media and plant the seed of a new perspective.

-Note- It is perfectly okay to inform your daughter that “duck lips” are terribly ridiculous looking, but a genuine smile is much more beautiful and attractive to boys!
+Note: It is perfectly okay to inform your daughter that her genuine smile is much more beautiful than “duck lips”.

 The point is that you aren’t entirely in charge of the conversation and shouldn’t try to stick to one point.
 Encourage your daughter to participate by asking her opinion on inappropriate pictures (where does see the line drawn?) or finding out what she knows about geotagging.